mcozean/econ-1680-machine-learning-project/README.md

 # Prediction of Student Loan Default Rates

-### Research Question: Which models are most accurate for predicting student loan default rates?
+### Research Question: Which machine learning models are most accurate for predicting student loan default rates?
 What are the key determinants of student loan default rates?

 #### Navigating Folders:
 - Code: preprocessing data and analysis (method implementation)